Luiz-sj/Luiz-sj/README.md

 - **[Credit rating](https://github.com/Luiz-sj/Credit_rating)**: Credit rating with user interface environment

-- **[Bishop - Pattern Recognition And Machine Learning](https://github.com/Luiz-sj/PRAML)**: The goal is to develop codes in python languege based on examples and exercises from the book
+- **[Bishop - Pattern Recognition And Machine Learning](https://github.com/Luiz-sj/PRAML)**: The goal is to develop codes in python based on examples and exercises proposed in the book